Rislo5/Rislo5/README.md

---> 🔭 I’m currently working on my project.
+--> 🔭 Try to work on my project.

-🌱 I’m currently learning the basics of programmin.

-👯 I’m looking to collaborate on my project.

 🤔 I’m looking for help with the development.
 💬 Ask me about anything related to my project or learning journey.

 📫 How to reach me: pisanolorisjob@gmail.com
 📫 Linkedin: https: //www.linkedin.com/in/lorispisano5/.

-😄 Pronouns: He/Him.

 ⚡ Fun fact: I love music, art and writing poetry, I love being in contact with nature